zzox/ggo23/diary.md

 hung out with folks, listened to Brian Eno, walked the dog and coded.
 A lot on code restructure and getting the game in a good place to iterate.
 This early stage is a challenge because of how "wide" I am going, accounting for many things from the beginning.

-Stumpted for a while on simple math.
+Stumped for a while on simple math.

 Definitely going to be a challenge to get this done.